Peekaboo (musician): 2019: Babatunde Remix EP and Wrecking Ball EP

 On February 28, 2019, Lucas announced that he would be releasing his sixth extended play titled Wrecking Ball and made it available for pre-saving.
 On March 8, 2019, the four-track extended play was released on Zeds Dead's record label Deadbeats.
-River Beat's Caleb Beck praised the extend play, writing that Lucas had "done it again, and more impressively, he's done it better than before", comparing Wrecking Ball to Lucas' previous extend plays, writing that the former exceeds in being "darker over heavier through ominous, swaggering rhythms and more intricate song structures."
+River Beat's Caleb Beck praised the extended play, writing that Lucas had "done it again, and more impressively, he's done it better than before", comparing Wrecking Ball to Lucas' previous extend plays, writing that the former exceeds in being "darker over heavier through ominous, swaggering rhythms and more intricate song structures."
 The extended play marked Lucas' first appearance (and Deadbeats' third appearance after Zeds Dead's Northern Lights #6 in November 2016 and The Shades' In Praise of Darkness at #15 in July 2018) on the Billboard charts, debuting at #10 in the Dance/Electronic Album Sales chart.

 On March 29, 2019, Lucas collaborated with Bassnectar to release the song "Illusion", featuring Born I as vocals.
 The song, alongside 6 other songs and remixes, was released as part of Bassnectar's Reflective, Pt.
 4 extended play, released on April 5.
 The song was released alongside a music video, directed by multi-disciplinary artist Nohista.
 Kat Bein of Billboard called the song a "mind-altering adventure", later complimenting the song's music video, noting it as "totally trippy."
 This Song Is Sick's Langston Thomas described the song as one that brings "every bit of heavy bass and wildly trippy sound design that we’ve come to expect from the superstar producer."

+2023: Eyes Wide Open and "Hydrate"

+One of Lucas' early inspirations, American producer Skrillex, would adopt a throwback dubstep sound for his highly anticipated sophomore album, Quest for Fire, released in February 2023.
+It features "Hydrate," a song written and produced with Lucas, alongside rappers Flowdan and Beam.

+Lucas would feature Flowdan and Skrillex himself, alongside longtime collaborator G-Rex, on his single "Badders," released on August 18.
+The second in a series of collaborative singles on Skrillex' Owsla label, it would also serve as the first single for Lucas' debut studio album, Eyes Wide Open.
+After "Badders," the record featured more anticipated collaborations by LYNY, Zeds Dead, and Grabbitz.
+Trumpeter Bill Lucas, Matthew's father, is also featured on the album.